 It was certainly Ford's peak year for chrome on the front.
 The grille used four rows of floating stars - not too dissimilar to the 1958 and 1959 Buicks.

-Presented here in Indian Turquoise with Colonial White you have a car that represents the closing of the 1950s perfectly.
+Presented here in Colonial White and Tahitian Bronze Metallic you have a car that captures the closing of the 1950s perfectly.

 The retractable top was a very complex affair, with multiple motors, relays, circuit breakers, limit switches and over 600 feet of wiring!

-Luxury Lounge Interior Radiant Turquoise Sof-Textured Vinyl Bolster and Turquoise Striped Nub Fabric with Silver Strand.
+Luxury Lounge Interior with color-keyed Tri-tones with Sof-Textured Vinyl Bolster and Striped Nub Fabric with Silver Strand.
 100% Rayon floor carpeting.

 When the 1959 model year started towards the end of 1958 the Fairlane 500 was still top-of-the-line.
 Part way into the model year Ford introduced the Galaxie range taking that crown from the Fairlane 500.
 This resulted in the Skyliner and the Sunliner Convertible being transferred into the Galaxie line-up.
 To confuse matters somewhat, Galaxie cars also carried Fairlane 500 badges even though they were considered a separate series.